 Credits are earned through transfer and advanced placement.
 A total of 35 advanced placement credits for course work are awarded after registration of the first course.
 After a transcript evaluation has been completed, the student completes the necessary individually determined King’s core credits along with 26 credits of course work in the professional nursing major.)
 (See Academic Planner here.)

-The program began admitting students on a part-time basis fall 2018 and is taught in a hybrid format.
+The program launched in the fall of 2018.
+Nursing courses are taught 100% online.
 Information on tuition and fees can be found here.

 Applicants are considered on an on-going basis.
 In addition to successful completion of course work the following are required for admission: